 Conservation and Recreation Management blends natural sciences, resource management, and social sciences disciplines and topics.
 Graduates provide high quality recreation experiences to ever increasing numbers of recreationists while protecting the natural environment on which these experiences depend.
 Emphasis is on the human dimensions of natural resource management.

-Environmental Education prepares students to teach in elementary schools, while Natural Resources Science Education prepares students to teach Earth Science, Life Science or Agricultural Education at middle and high schools.
-Both options are intended as feeders into the Masters in Education at Virginia Tech, which provides necessary licensure.
+Environmental Education prepares students to teach in elementary schools.
+It is intended as a feeder into the Masters in Education at Virginia Tech, which provides necessary licensure.
 With proper planning, the Masters degree can be completed in one year.

 Exploration of innovative geospatial technologies and their impact on the world around us, including how humans interact with the environment and each other.
 Roles of location-based services, global positioning systems, geographic information systems, remote sensing, virtual globes and web based mapping for environmental applications.
 Skills and techniques for spatial thinking and environmental decision-making.
+Ethical implications of the use of geospatial technologies, data, and computational approaches.
 (3H,3C)

 1044: INTRODUCTION TO ENVIRONMENTAL INFORMATICS

 Application of information science to environmental management.
 Role of information science, mathematical and statistical modeling, geospatial technology, database management, knowledge integration, and decision science in environmental decision-making.
 Skills and techniques required to assist scientists and managers with the challenges of collecting, collating, archiving, modeling, analyzing, visualizing, and communicating information in support of natural resource management.
 (3H,3C)